 Linguistically, I am interested in -warah as an element in possessive noun phrases of the X-warah type.
 These possessive noun phrases fall into a grammatical class known as "inalienable possession," which typically marks "intrinsic, intimate, and obligatory" relations between the possessor and the possessee (Aikhenvald and Dixon 2013: 4, 8-10; see also Chappel and McGregor 1996; Keen 2013: 189).
 In Kanamari, inalienable possession is a simple synthetic construct that expresses direct grammatical possession.
-All that is needed to mark inalienable possession in Kanamari is word order (possessor-possessee), whereas alienable possession must incorporate morphemes and abide by other morphosyntactic constraints (see below; also see Queixalós and dos Anjos 2006: 47-48).
-Kanamari possessive constructs thus agree with the principle of iconic
+All that is needed to mark inalienable possession must incorporate morphemes and abide by other morphosyntactic constructs thus agree with the principle of iconic